Orthodontic care

-MARPE: Non-Surgical Palatal Expansion for Teens and Adults in NW Portland
+MARPE: Palatal Expansion for Teens and Adults in NW Portland

-MARPE is a modern, non-surgical way to widen a narrow upper jaw — and for many appropriately selected adults, it can produce genuine skeletal change, not just tooth movement.
-At Bridge City Orthodontics in NW Portland, Dr. Alex Vo uses 3D imaging to determine whether it's a fit for you.
+MARPE widens a narrow upper jaw by anchoring a small expander to the bone of the palate with miniscrews, rather than relying only on the teeth.
+For appropriately selected teens and adults, it can produce genuine skeletal widening.
+At Bridge City Orthodontics in NW Portland, Dr. Alex Vo begins with a 3D evaluation to determine whether it's a fit — it isn't right for every case.

-If you've been told your upper jaw is too narrow — or that correcting it as an adult would mean jaw surgery — MARPE may offer another path worth exploring.
-Short for Miniscrew-Assisted Rapid Palatal Expansion, MARPE uses small titanium anchors placed in the bone of your palate to gradually widen the upper jaw at its natural midline seam (the midpalatal suture).
-Because the force is delivered through bone rather than your teeth, MARPE can create true skeletal expansion in many older teens and adults — an age range where traditional tooth-borne expanders often produce mostly tooth tipping instead.
-You may also hear it called MARME or MSE; these terms describe the same general bone-anchored approach.
+If you've been told your upper jaw is too narrow — or that correcting it as an adult would mean surgery — MARPE may be worth exploring.
+Short for miniscrew-assisted rapid palatal expansion, it uses small temporary anchorage screws placed in the bone of the palate to gradually widen the upper jaw at its natural midline seam.
+Because the force is delivered through bone rather than only the teeth, MARPE can create genuine skeletal widening in appropriately selected older teens and adults — an age range where traditional tooth-borne expanders often produce mostly tooth movement.
+You may also hear it called MARME or MSE.

 Why patients choose it

-• Skeletal widening, not just tipped teeth — the miniscrews direct the expansion force into the bone of your upper jaw, so many adults can achieve genuine skeletal change rather than the dental tipping common with tooth-anchored expanders.
+- Skeletal widening, not just tipped teeth — anchoring to the bone directs the expansion force into the upper jaw, so appropriately selected patients can achieve genuine skeletal change rather than the tooth tipping common with tooth-anchored expanders.

-• A non-surgical option for many adults — for appropriately selected patients, MARPE can often accomplish in-office what would otherwise require surgically assisted expansion (SARPE), avoiding the operating room, general anesthesia, and surgical recovery.
+- A non-surgical expansion option for appropriately selected patients — for the right candidates, MARPE can accomplish in-office what might otherwise require surgically assisted expansion, avoiding the operating room and a hospital stay.

-• Can help create room in a crowded arch — widening the upper jaw may open space that reduces the need for extractions in some cases, though your orthodontist will weigh this against the type and severity of your crowding.
+- Can help create room in a crowded arch — widening the upper jaw may open space that reduces the need for extractions in some cases, which Dr. Vo weighs against the type and severity of your crowding.

-• CBCT-guided planning from the start — Dr. Vo uses 3D imaging to assess your suture, map your bone anatomy, and plan anchor placement, which is central to doing MARPE thoughtfully and well.
+- 3D-guided planning from the start — Dr. Vo uses a 3D scan and CBCT imaging to assess your anatomy and plan anchor placement, which is central to doing MARPE thoughtfully.

 What to expect